Getty Images is releasing an archive of 30,000 images on the African & Black Diaspora

 The Black History & Culture Collection is freely available for non-commercial projects that further the education of the African/Black diaspora.

-“The Black History & Culture Collection was created for non-commercial use to build on existing educational materials, paving the for a deeper understanding of Black History,” Getty Images writes.
+“The Black History & Culture Collection was created for non-commercial use to build on existing educational materials, paving the way for a deeper understanding of Black History,” Getty Images writes.

-From Serena Williams and Booker T. to the Tuskegee Institute and a West Indies cricket match, the collection takes users through the decades.
-Those searching for something in particular can sort the findings by categories, which include Black British Culture, entrepreneurship, families, Civil Rights, science and technology, and fashion, to name a few.
+From Serena Williams and Booker T. Washington to the Tuskegee Institute and a West Indies cricket match, the collection takes users through the decades.
+Those searching for something in particular can sort the findings by categories, which include Black British Culture, entrepreneurship, families, Civil Rights, science and technology, and fashion, just to name a few.

 “Everything is not there, however there is sufficient material to begin a process of reordering how we tell stories, why we tell stories.
 The availability of new content representing black bodies, representing black spaces, representing black history across waters shows that even black people have been part of our history,” says the University of Pennsylvania’s Dr. Tukufu Zuberi, whose specialty is sociology and race relations.
 Dr. Zuberi helped curate the collection.